KozlovKV/game-life/docs/_docs.md

 <div class="break"></div>

-# User guide#
+# User guide
-**Our version of "Conway game of life" works with universal sets of conditions for birth and survival.**
+**Our version of "Conway's game of life" works with universal sets of conditions for birth and survival.**

 1. To set conditions switch bits in birth/survival 8-bit inputs where value 1 on position `N` means that birth/survival will be fulfilled when cell has `N` neighbors.
 2. After this click on keyboard element and use one of two keyboard layouts to move blinking cursor and change cells' states.